fanoush/ds-d6/README.md

 - https://fccid.io/png.php?id=3414019&page=2 SWD test points (CLK,DIO), USB data pins marked as TX,RX (serial UART)
 - https://fccid.io/png.php?id=3414019&page=3 CPU N53832

-#### my findings about HW documented here https://github.com/fanoush/ds-d6/wiki/Hardware

 ## Status

-- all/most hardware known and documented
+- all/most hardware [known and documented](https://github.com/fanoush/ds-d6/wiki/Hardware) (HR sensor somehow works but I don't use it)
-- it is possible to [update and restore device via serial DFU](https://github.com/fanoush/ds-d6/wiki/DFU-update) without opening it as long as you app is developed with Nordic SDK11 and SoftDevice 2.0.x
+- it is possible to [update and restore device via serial DFU](https://github.com/fanoush/ds-d6/wiki/DFU-update) without opening it as long as your app is developed with Nordic SDK11 and SoftDevice 2.0.x
 - recent build of Espruino (2.01) works with all hardware with no issues, flashable DFU package [here](https://github.com/fanoush/ds-d6/tree/master/espruino/DFU)
+- figuring out bluetooth DFU would be nice but as long as serial DFU works it is not a priority

 All stuff documented in WIKI **https://github.com/fanoush/ds-d6/wiki**